heya/async/Deferred.js.md

 Both ```then()``` and ```done()``` accept two separate callback functions intended to handle resolution and rejection respectively.
 By convention, the first one is called *callback* and the second one *errback*.

-#### Promise cancellation

-An unresolved promise may be *cancelled*, leading to its rejection; if the promise was obtained by chaining from another promise, the associated errback -- if any -- will be executed and so will be the parent promise in case it has no other dependendents.

 #### Native promise

-The implementation of a promise provided by Heya; provides additional functionality related to promise cancellation and propagation of progress events.
+The implementation of a promise provided by Heya; provides additional functionality related to promise *cancellation* and propagation of progress events.
 Any Heya API said to return a promise is guaranteed to return a native promise object.
 Native promises should not be constructed directly; the native promise constructor is available as ```Deferred.Promise``` only for the purposes of ```instanceof``` checks.

+##### Promise cancellation

+An unresolved promise may be *cancelled*, leading to its rejection; if the promise was obtained by chaining from another promise, the associated errback -- if any -- will be executed and so will be the parent promise in case it has no other dependendents.

 #### Foreign promise